 The transmission of a PPDU by a TXOP holder containing an RD grant (the RDG PPDU), which is indicated by the PPDU containing one or more +HTC MPDUs in which the RDG/More PPDU subfield is equal to 1.
 The STA that transmits this PPDU is known as the RD initiator.
 The rules for an RD initiator apply only during a single RD exchange sequence, i.e., after the transmission of an RDG PPDU and up to the end of the last PPDU in the RD exchange sequence.

-The transmission of one or more PPDUs (the RD response burst) by the STA addressed in the MPDUs of the RDG PPDU.
+The transmission of one or more (MU) PPDUs (the RD response burst) by the STA addressed in the MPDUs of the RDG PPDU.
 The first (or only) PPDU of the RD response burst contains at most one immediate BlockAck or ACK response frame.
 The last (or only) PPDU of the RD response burst contains any MPDUs requiring an immediate BlockAck or ACK response.
 The STA that transmits the RD response burst is known as the RD responder.
 The rules for an RD responder apply only during a single RD exchange sequence, i.e., following the reception of an RDG PPDU and up to the transmission of a PPDU by the RD responder in which the RDG/More PPDU subfield is equal to 0.

 The transmission of a PPDU by the RD initiator containing an immediate BlockAck or ACK MPDU (the RD initiator final PPDU), if so required by the last PPDU of the RD response burst.